nutterb/redcapAPI-Defunct/cran-comments.md

 ## R CMD check results
 There is a note about the change in Maintainer.
 Stephen Lane is no longer involved in the development of redcapAPI.
 Benjamin Nutter will resume the role of Maintainer.
-I have not been able to reach Dr. Lane to have him notify CRAN of this intent.
+Dr. Lane notified CRAN of his consent via e-mail on 7 Jan 2018.

 There were no other notes, warnings, or errors produced by CHECK.